Jieiku/abridge/README.md

 - `stylesheets = [ "abridge.css" ]` - The stylesheet file(s) to include in the header.

 - `banner` - Image to use in seo related cards, this will be the fallback image if the individual articles does not provide one.
-- `favicon_..` - Used to set the various favicons (displayed in bookmarks and active browser tab)
+- `favicon_...` - Used to set the various favicons (displayed in bookmarks and active browser tab)
 - `fontawesome =` - Uncomment to enable fontawesome library, this will include the file in the header.
     * `icon_read` - icon to display in meta info on index and posts, comment out to disable
     * `icon_date` - icon to display in meta info on index and posts, comment out to disable